 Options for policy change include:

 - Breastfeeding Accommodation Policies

 - Support for Bicycle Commuting

 There are excellent resources to support businesses implement workplace wellness programs, including the following wellness policy resources:

 Workplace lactation policies are good for everyone – children, parents, employers, and society.
 Breastfeeding reduces the risk of obesity, as well as infections and illnesses in infants, and lowers the risk of breast cancer and osteoporosis for mothers.
 Providing a breastfeeding-friendly workplace doesn’t only make sense for babies and moms, it also makes business sense.
 Businesses with lactation policies enjoy lower turnover rates, lower healthcare costs, less absenteeism and higher employee productivity and morale.
 Additionally, treating diseases and conditions preventable by breastfeeding costs insurers at least $3.6 billion each year.

 Workplace breastfeeding policies can enhance state-mandated accommodations so that mothers are more supported to pump their milk at work.
 Refer to these resources to develop your own breastfeeding accommodation program:

 Removing tobacco use and exposure in the workplace is the single most impactful step an employer can take to improve employee health and productivity.
 Ventura County’s Public Health Office offers free CALL IT QUITS support programs to those seeking to quit smoking.
-Contact them at: 805-201-STOP (7867).

 Call it Quits provides: